-During my time in the Incarnate school in Italy, my sketchbook filled with sketches and drawings as I responded to the many things I experienced there
+During my time in the Incarnate school in Italy, I often found myself filling my sketchbook with different drawings in response to the things I saw and experienced there

-During the Easter weekend of 2018, the students and staff had to move out of our facility, the Centro Evangelico in Isola, due to a standing reservation the Center had for a conference that weekend.
+During the Easter weekend of 2018, the students and staff had to temporarily move out of our facility, the Centro Evangelico in Isola.
 We loaded onto a bus for a 12-hour ride, northwest through the heart of Italy, into the Cottian Alps, just short of the French border.
 At the end of the road heading up into the mountains lay the small farming community of Bobbio Pellice, our destination.
 In 2012 and 2014, the Incarnate school took place there.
 Over three months, the Incarnate staff and students rubbed shoulders with the residents of this tightly-knit community.
 We developed strong, long-term relationships with the people, both in the small community of Christ followers and with many of the residents: shopkeepers, business people, and community leaders.
 The people grew in respect for and quickly warmed up to this odd little band of international artists and how they and their art forms honored the town.

 One afternoon during this Easter weekend, we received an invitation to sit with some of the Christians who lived in the community.
 Over our favorite Italian coffees, we heard their invitation to establish along-term presence in Bobbio.
 Because of the authenticity and transparency of the work we had done before, and the mutual respect and friendship which that generated, the town leadership invited our artists to come, to live among them, to understand their people, and to continue to create beauty in that place.
 The town leadership had even proposed specific locations in the town which they could make available to us.
 To the Christ followers there, this was the heart of the Great Commission–to do more than drop in, do a few good “missionary” things, and leave.
 Rather, it meant dwelling deeply in a community, building relationships, and speaking the message of Jesus through our everyday lives as well as our art.